microbus-io/fabric/README.md

 <img src="./microbus-logo.svg" height="100" alt="Microbus.io logo">
 </p>

 `Microbus` is a holistic framework for the development, testing, deployment and operation of microservices at scale.
-Build complex solutions comprising a multitude of microservices.
+Build complex solutions comprising a multitude of microservices on your local development machine.
 Deploy as a standalone executable or on Kubernetes.

 __WHAT?__ Build and operate complex microservice architectures\
 __WHY?__ A microservice architecture is essential for addressing the technical and organizational scalability challenges of a growing business\